Editing Physiological Signals in Videos Using Latent Representations: Evaluation

 \textbf{Dataset.} We adopt multiple publicly available \gls{rppg} datasets to enable both within-dataset and cross-dataset evaluation.
 The PURE dataset~\cite{stricker2014video} consists of 59 facial video recordings captured at a resolution of $640\times480$ pixels and a frame rate of 30 frames per second (fps).
 All recordings were collected in well-lit indoor environments from a total of 10 subjects, each recorded under six different conditions: steady, talking, slow translation, fast translation, small rotation, and medium rotation.
 We use an 80/20 split of the dataset for training and testing, respectively.
 In addition, we include the UBFC-rPPG dataset~\cite{bobbia2017unsupervised}, which contains 42 videos from 42 subjects recorded under relatively constrained conditions.
-To increase diversity in subject appearance, we further evaluate on the MMPD dataset~\cite{10340857}, which includes subjects across different skin tone types and a variety of illumination and motion conditions.
+To enhance diversity in subject appearance, we also evaluate on the MMPD dataset~\cite{10340857}, which includes subjects across different skin tone types and a variety of illumination and motion conditions.
 This combination of datasets allows us to assess the robustness of our method under varying recording and camera conditions, subject diversity, and domain shift.
+Our face detection, cropping, and mask generation follow the standardized implementation in the \gls{rppg} toolbox~\cite{liu2022rppg}, which specifies detector configuration, thresholds, and failure-handling strategies; therefore, we directly adopt this pipeline without further modification.

 \textbf{Evaluation Metrics.} Our assessments measure how well the modified videos align with the desired objectives.
 For visual fidelity, we employ PSNR and SSIM.
 To evaluate the effectiveness of \gls{hr} modulation, we employ several established \gls{rppg} estimation algorithms.
 Specifically, we utilize CHROM \cite{6523142}, PCA \cite{10.1145/3447755}, and POS \cite{wang2017algorithmic} as unsupervised methods, and adopt neural network-based supervised approaches including TSCAN \cite{liu2021multitasktemporalshiftattention}, PhysNet \cite{DBLP:confbmvcYuLZ19}, PhysFormer++~\cite{10.1007/s11263-023-01758-1}, and DeepPhys \cite{chen2018deepphys}.
-The \gls{hr} estimated from each modified video is then compared with the corresponding desired heart rate $HR_d$ using standard error metrics, including Mean Absolute Error (MAE) and the Mean Absolute Percentage Error (MAPE).
+The \gls{hr} estimated from each modified video is then compared with the corresponding desired \gls{hr} $HR_d$ using standard error metrics, including Mean Absolute Error (MAE) and the Mean Absolute Percentage Error (MAPE).